Arctic Animal Crafts For Kids

 1. Cut off the bottom 3" of the paper plate.

-2. Print out the Patterns and cut them out.
+Cut out the pattern.
 Use them as a template and place them on a plate.
 Place the tips of the flipper patterns on the edge of the paper plate and trace around the pattern then cut them out.

 3. Trace the muzzle and tusk pattern onto the plate and cut them out.

 4. Glue the bowl to the top of the cut paper plate and paint them.
 Also paint the muzzle and flippers.
 Use only a very small amount of glue.
 If you use to much, you won't be able to stick the toothpicks whiskers through the dried glue.
-You really don't need any glue because the Recycled water bottle walrus craftwhiskers will keep the tusks and muzzle in place.
+You really don't need any glue because the whiskers will keep the tusks and muzzle in place.
 The glue is just to keep them in place while you work.

 Polar Bear Milk Jug Recycle Craft for Kids